Page Created: 8/1/2014 Last Modified: 6/4/2018 Last Generated: 6/7/2018

-My career for the past 22 years has been in IT Systems, Network, and Security administration, but I have also been a programmer and have written a variety of useful programs in multiple programming languages (and language itself, is fascinating to me).
+My career for the past 22 years has been in IT Systems, Network, and Security administration, but I have also written a variety of programs in multiple programming languages (and language itself, is fascinating to me).

 I was Network+ certified in 2005 and received my Red Hat RHCSA certification in 2013.
 I also received my General class amateur radio license in 2016.